epfml/text_to_image_generation/README.md

 3. Run the shell script to generate the images, i.e., `sh sample_from_text.sh`.
 Feel free to modify the number of samples generated per caption.

 4. (Optional) Increase the resolution with the upsampler using the shell script `sample_upsampler.sh`.
-Specify the name of the `npz` file containing the 64x64 images in the script.
+You need to specify the name of the `npz` file containing the 64x64 images with the argument `base_samples` in the script.

 ### Code